Multilingual Synopses of Movie Narratives: A Dataset for Vision-Language Story Understanding: Experiments

 \subsection{Experimental Setup}

-For CCLM-translate and CCLM-multilingual, we initialize their parameters from the pre-trained CCLM-base model~\cite{zeng2022cross} and fine-tune them for 20 epochs with an initial learning rate of $4 \times 10^{-5}$ and cosine learning rate decay.
-For CCLM-two-stage, we initialize its parameters from the CCLM-translate model and fine-tune it for 20 epochs with an initial learning rate of $4 \times 10^{-6}$ and cosine learning rate decay.
+For CCLM-translate and CCLM-multilingual, we initialize their parameters from the pre-trained CCLM-base model~\cite{zeng2022cross} and finetune them for 20 epochs with an initial learning rate of $4 \times 10^{-5}$ and cosine learning rate decay.
+For CCLM-two-stage, we initialize its parameters from the CCLM-translate model and finetune it for 20 epochs with an initial learning rate of $4 \times 10^{-6}$ and cosine learning rate decay.
 Random augmentation and weight decay of 0.2 are applied.